 Ohio law requires all students living in residence halls to report to the University whether or not they have been immunized against Hepatitis B and Meningitis.
 Students are strongly encouraged to receive these vaccinations, but they are not required.

 Students who are enrolled in Nursing, Education, and Social Work programs will have internships which frequently require specific vaccines.
-These vaccines may be obtained at the Health Center for a fee.
+These vaccines may be obtained at the Wellness Center for a fee.

 What is a Vaccine?Vaccines are preparations of killed or weakened infectious agents (such as viruses and bacteria) or their derivative products.
 Vaccines do not produce diseases.
 They actually stimulate an immune response which is the formation of antibodies against invading infectious agents.
 This process is call immunization.
 Immunization confers protection against future infections caused by what is used in making the vaccine.

-We will require the above stated documentation for all patients receiving continuing allergy immunotherapy at the Health Center, without this documentation we cannot provide allergy injections.
-The initial injection should be given at your physician's office- the Health Center will not initiate immunotherapy.
+We will require the above stated documentation for all patients receiving continuing allergy immunotherapy at the Wellness Center, without this documentation we cannot provide allergy injections.
+The initial injection should be given at your physician's office- the Wellness Center will not initiate immunotherapy.

 Guidelines for TB Assessment and Treatment